futurice/sns-push-notification-service/README.md

 Configuration
 -------------

+- `ADMIN_AUTH_TOKEN` - authentication token for admin access (publishing, deleting topics etc.).
+Optional, but if missing, admin access is disabled.
 - `AUTH_TOKEN` - authentication token.
 Optional, but if missing, random one will be generated on each start.
 - `DEBUG` - if set to "true", Flask debug and debug logging will be enabled.
 Optional.
 - `AWS_ACCESS_KEY` - access key from Amazon.
 Avoid using your full-access credentials here - configure restricted account with IAM.
 Mandatory.